 Many short-term rental managers devote a lot of time and attention to improving check-ins and their first encounter with guests.
 However, they usually tend to overlook their vacation rental check-out process when planning their business strategy.

-Taking care of the departure procedure is a game-changer making up for significant profits in your hospitality business.
-Ignoring this part of your operations, on the other hand, can convert a seemingly sweet booking into a real hassle.
-Here are some situations that can become a pitfall because of the absence of thorough check-out management.
+Taking care of the check-out procedure is a game-changer which can account for for significant profits in your hospitality business.
+Ignoring this part of your operations can turn a seemingly sweet booking into a real hassle.
+Here are some situations that can become a pitfall in the absence of thorough check-out management.

 Minor Property Damage

 Imagine your housekeeper finds some stuff missing from your vacation rental property after you authorised the departure.
 What an absolute headache!
-By finalising the check-out prematurely, as well as releasing the deposit, it becomes harder to claim guests the extra payment.
+By finalising the vacation rental check-out hastily, as well as releasing the deposit, it becomes harder to claim guests the extra payment.
 So, you may end up costing yourself a considerable amount of money.

-It is recommended that you check your rental property after each guest departure and before finishing the check-out process.
-Therefore, if you face any damage or violation of house rules, you can simply charge the deposit before it’s too late.
+We highly recommend that you check your rental property after each guest departure and before completing the check-out process.
+This way, if you see any damage or violation of house rules, you can simply charge the deposit before it’s too late.

 Incomplete Vacation Rental Payments

-Managing rents is another issue that needs to be tracked carefully when a stay comes to an end.
+Managing rental fees is another issue that needs to be tracked carefully when a stay comes to an end.
 Most of the time, you collect the full payment at the time of booking or close to the guests’ arrival.